How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Shampoo & Condition

-As with any protective style, when taken out you should be sure to shampoo and condition your hair.
+As with any protective style, when taken out, you should be sure to shampoo and condition your hair.
 Hair treatments are especially true with leave-out.

-If your leave out needs a good co-wash, but you are not ready to take out your install, merely wash your leave out by itself.
-Use a small amount of deep conditioner or shampoo and work through your leave out.
-You can even rinse or spritz with a water bottle.
+If your leave out needs a good co-wash, but you are not ready to take out your install, wash your leave out by itself.
+Use a small amount of deep conditioner or shampoo and work through your

 washing-hair-extensions